© Unofficial Royalty 2024

 November 11, 1955 – Birth of former King Jigme Singye Wangchuk of Bhutan; born at Dechenchholing Palace in Thimphu, Bhutan

 King Jigme Singye Wangchuck, 4th Dragon King of Bhutan reigned from 1972 until he abdicated in 2006 in favor of his son Jigme Khesar Namgyel Wangchuck.
 Beginning his reign as an absolute monarch, Jigme Singye was instrumental in the democratization of the small nation, continuing the steps that his father had begun.
-He established and strengthened ties with neighboring India, and in many ways put Bhutan on the map.
+He established and strengthened ties with neighboring India and put Bhutan on the map.
 Perhaps his greatest accomplishment was the transition to a constitutional monarchy.

 Unofficial Royalty: King Jigme Singye Wangchuk of Bhutan